 Slow is smooth, smooth is fast.

-If you start in the wrong position, you will notice at some point during the get up.
-Problems getting into post or cramping/lack of room in the bridge to side kneeling positions are dead give aways.
-Here’s some tips to help.
+If you start in the wrong position, you won’t complete the get up correctly.
+In addition, you may find that you’ll have problems getting into the post position or cramping/lack of room in the bridge to the side kneeling position.

-- There needs to be a decent angle between the legs.
-Between 70-90 degrees to help the drive up to post
+- There needs to be a decent angle between your legs of about 70-90 degrees to help you drive up and across

 - The unloaded arm runs parallel with the outstretched leg.
 This helps give us enough room when moving from the post position

-The first stage of the get up sets us up for the rest of the movement.
-Providing we’ve set the movement up properly we should be able to reach the post position easily.
-This might be where we see hip or shoulder mobility issues that need to be addressed.
+The post or half turkish get up position might be where we see hip or shoulder mobility issues that need to be addressed.

-- Drive the elbow into the ground of the unloaded arm to help the drive up and across into the post position.
+- Drive the elbow into the ground of the unloaded arm, engage the glutes, and drive up and across into the post position

 - When bridging from tall sitting, don’t bridge too high.
 Allow enough room for that leg to sweep under your hips and get into side kneeling.
 If you go too high, it might be too hard to stabilise

 - When pushing into side kneeling, treat it like a half kneeling windmill.
-This is also the case when we are coming down out of standing.
+This is also the case when you are coming down out of standing

 Seriously.
 Get naked.
-Don’t start using weight until you master the technique using just your bodyweight.
+Master the bodyweight Turkish get up before you start using any weight.
 Address any mobility or stability issues and practise the movement without weight to ensure you’re safe to progress.
 It’s also a great way to mobilise the body before a session.

-People laugh when we suggest this, their laugh is usually followed by a humbling amount of reps using a shoe.
-The shoe shows you if you have the requisite mobility and stability by suspending a show on top of your fist to simulate a kettlebell.
-Don’t hold it just place it on your fist and it must balance there as you complete the full Turkish Get Up.
+People laugh when we suggest this.
+However, their laugh is usually followed by a humbling number of reps using a shoe.
+The shoe shows you if you have the requisite mobility and stability by suspending a shoe on top of your fist to simulate a kettlebell.
+Don’t hold it.
+Place it on your fist, and it must balance there as you complete the full Turkish get up.
 If it falls, you start again.